Some info has been automatically translated. Show original language

 Kamakura's old house, 1 building, with a garden, 2 minutes on foot to the sea (pets allowed)

-Popular with families with small children and those who want to travel with pets.
+It is popular with families with small children and those travelling with pets.
 You can stay with peace of mind because it is a private building.
-25-minute walk from Kamakura Station, In front of the bus stop, 5 minutes by bus from Kamakura station.
-1-minute walk to Zaikuza Beach.
-It is a renovated old house.
-There is also a kitchen and garden where you can enjoy cooking, BBQs, etc. There is a hot water shower outside, so you can come back from the sea in your swimsuit.
-"Stay & salon" Thermal therapy relaxation salon Enjoy the best relaxation and the best night of sleep!!
-[Reservation required] Please search for "aburaya salon" on the website
+25 minutes on foot from Kamakura Station, In front of the bus stop, a 5-minute bus ride from Kamakura Station.
+1-minute walk to Zaikai Coast.
+It is a renovated old private house.
+There is also a kitchen and garden where you can enjoy cooking and BBQs.
+There is a hot water shower outside, so you can come back from the sea in your swimsuit.

 The traditional-style exterior of the vacation home features a thatched roof and wooden siding.
 A welcoming entrance is highlighted by a wooden sign, while large windows provide a glimpse into the airy interior.
 Surrounding structures and power lines establish a sense of the local neighborhood.